-Academic Dishonesty
+Academic Integrity

-Students who are suspected of cheating during an exam will be referred to the Student Conduct and Ethical Development office and depending on the severity of the conduct, will receive a zero on the assignment or a grade of F in the course.
-Grade Forgiveness does not apply to courses for which the original grade was the result of a finding of academic dishonesty
+Students must abide by the San José State University Academic Integrity Policy.
+There is zero tolerance for cheating, plagiarism, or any other violation of academic integrity.
+Students who are suspected of academic integrity violations will be referred to the Student Conduct and Ethical Development office and depending on the severity of the conduct, will receive a zero on the assignment or a grade of F in the course.
+Grade Forgiveness does not apply to courses for which the original grade was the result of a finding of academic dishonesty.